hugoalh-studio/is-string-ascii-es/README.md

 > **ℹ️ Note**
 >
-> It is possible to use this module in other ways which not listed in here, however it is not officially supported.
+> It is possible to use this module in other methods/ways which not listed in here, however it is not officially supported.

 ### #️⃣ Registries Identifier